Looking Back

 Education at Kōtare

-Discover our past online and in-person workshops about community action and social change
+Discover some of our past workshops about community action and social change

 • This was an opportunity for those working in community-based organisations to try and pin down exactly how and why having a ‘friendly’ government can affect our work so much, and to consider ways we might better organise to meet, mitigate and address the challenges which arise.